dunggoofd/ezhomes/README.md

 ---

-**ezhomes Theme v1.0** | Built with ❤️ for Australian furniture retailers | Optimized for Shopify Online Store 2.0
+**ezhomes Theme v1.0** | Built with ❤️ for Australian furniture retailers | Optimized for Shopify Online Store 2.0# ezhomes